-172. During 2009-11 PAAMCO was one of the largest, fastest growing and most profitable hedge fund sellers in the United States with several billion dollars of assets under management.
+- 173. During 2009-11 PAAMCO was one of the largest, fastest growing and most profitable hedge fund sellers in the United States with several billion dollars of assets under management.
 PAAMCO claimed special expertise in designing and managing hedge funds, especially funds of hedge funds designed for public pension plans.
-PAAMCO's business plan, created, approved, and implemented under the personal supervision of Buchan, targeted troubled public pension plans and specifically targeted Kentucky where there were two large, underfunded public pension plans - KRS and KTRS.

-173. Defendant Jane Buchan was a co-founder and CEO of PAAMCO.
-Materials approved by Buchan and PAAMCO describe her as the Chief Executive Officer of PAAMCO, and "[a]s CEO, Jane is responsible for overall business strategy and firm direction."
+PAAMCO's business plan, created, approved, and implemented under the personal supervision of Buchan, targeted troubled public pension plans and specifically targeted Kentucky where there were two large, underfunded public pension plans KRS and KTRS. - approved by Buchan and PAAMCO describe her as the Chief Executive Officer of PAAMCO, and "[a]s CEO, Jane is responsible for overall business strategy and firm direction."
 Buchan was the dominant Executive and personality at PAAMCO, a closely held private company, and was hands-on involved in all aspects of its funds of hedge fund business which specifically targeted public pension plans.
 She personally oversaw and directed the sale of the PAAMCO Black Box fund of hedge funds to KRS.

-174. Because of Buchan's status as a co-founder, Board member, and CEO of PAAMCO, as well as serving Chair of its Management Committee, Buchan was in a position to control and did control the day-to-day operations of PAAMCO during the relevant time periods.
+- PAAMCO, as well as serving Chair of its Management Committee, Buchan was in a position to control and did control the day-to-day operations of PAAMCO during the relevant time periods.
 Buchan could, with a few co-founders, elect all of the Directors of PAAMCO, appoint all officers and control all aspects of PAAMCO's corporate structure and operation, and she did so.
-Buchan was the responsible corporate officer for the selection, oversight, supervision and training of the top officers and personnel of PAAMCO other than herself who were involved in the day-to-day dealings with KRS during the relevant time period.

-175. For jurisdictional purposes the corporate jurisdictional contacts of PAAMCO with Kentucky are attributable to Buchan personally since during relevant times she has controlled and dominated PAAMCO and is the "jurisdictional alter ego" of PAAMCO.
-It is proper to do so to prevent fraud, avoidance of law or legal obligation, and frustration of justice and to protect Kentucky and its citizens.

-176. PAAMCO targeted KRS as a troubled public pension fund as a potential customer for the exotic investment vehicles it created and sold, knowing the trustees and officers were dealing with a much more serious financial and actuarial situation than was publicly known.
+Buchan was the responsible corporate officer for the selection, oversight, supervision and training of the top officers and personnel of PAAMCO other than herself who were involved in the day-to-day dealings with KRS during the relevant time period. - 176.
+For jurisdictional purposes the corporate jurisdictional contacts of PAAMCO with Kentucky are attributable to Buchan personally since during relevant times she has controlled and dominated PAAMCO and is the "jurisdictional alter ego" of PAAMCO.
+It is proper to do so to prevent fraud, avoidance of law or legal obligation, and frustration of justice and to protect Kentucky and its citizens. - 177.
+PAAMCO targeted KRS as a troubled public pension fund as a potential customer for the exotic investment vehicles it created and sold, knowing the trustees and officers were dealing with a much more serious financial and actuarial situation than was publicly known.
 PAAMCO custom-designed a "Black Box" fund of hedge funds vehicle and indicated to Trustees and Officers that it would produce the kind of high investment returns, with downside protection and safe diversification, that Trustees and Officers were seeking to make up for past losses and cover up their malfeasance.
-PAAMCO nicknamed this vehicle the "Newport Colonels Fund."

-177. PAAMCO and Buchan knew that this custom-designed Colonels Fund was an extraordinarily risky fund of hedge funds vehicle, and that it was illiquid, opaque, and unsuitable for a pension fund like KRS.
+PAAMCO nicknamed this vehicle the "Newport Colonels Fund." - 178.
+PAAMCO and Buchan knew that this custom-designed Colonels Fund was an extraordinarily risky fund of hedge funds vehicle, and that it was illiquid, opaque, and unsuitable for a pension fund like KRS.
 KRS was badly underfunded and facing accelerating numbers of member retirements, resulting in increasing liquidity needs and fewer and fewer new members.

-178. For years, PAAMCO and Buchan have held themselves out to be paragons of virtue in the hedge fund industry, a leading example of adherence to the highest possible standards of honesty, transparency and ethical behavior in its business practices.
-In a glowing profile of Buchan in 2014 in the Orange County Register, that

-Buchan reviewed and approved, it was reported:
+179. For years, PAAMCO and Buchan have held themselves out to be paragons of virtue in the hedge fund industry, a leading example of adherence to the highest possible standards of honesty, transparency and ethical behavior in its business practices.
+In a glowing profile of Buchan in 2014 in the Orange County Register, that Buchan reviewed and approved, it was reported: